gazebosim/docs/tutorials/SDF/car_demo.md

 </frame>
 ```

 We gave our frame name `caster_frame` and attached it to the `chassis` link.
-Then the `<pose>` tag to define the position and orientation of the frame, we didn't use the `relative_to` so the pose is with respect to the frame named in the `attached_to` attribute `chassis` in our case.
+Then the `<pose>` tag to define the position and orientation of the frame, we didn't use the `relative_to` attribute so the pose is with respect to the frame named in the `attached_to` attribute `chassis` in our case.

 ### Caster wheel